nimit-pasricha/wsh/README.md

-# wsh: Custom POSIX Shell in C
+# Custom POSIX Shell in C

-wsh ("woosh") is a custom Unix shell written in C that implements core operating system features from the ground up, including process management, command execution, and inter-process communication.
+This is a custom Unix shell written in C that implements core operating system features from the ground up, including process management, command execution, and inter-process communication.

 ## ✨ Features

-wsh is designed to be a lightweight yet functional shell, supporting a range of essential features that users expect from a modern command-line interface.
+Designed to be a lightweight yet functional shell, supporting a range of essential features that users expect from a modern command-line interface.

-* **Interactive and Batch Modes**: Run wsh as an interactive prompt or execute commands from a script file.
+* **Interactive and Batch Modes**: Run the shell as an interactive prompt or execute commands from a script file.
 * **Command Execution**: Executes external commands by searching the `PATH` environment variable.
 * **Piping**: Chains multiple commands together using the `|` operator, allowing for complex data processing pipelines.
 * **Built-in Commands**: A robust set of internal commands that are handled directly by the shell without creating new processes.